-The broad menu of interiors varies in degrees of privacy and openness, designed to accommodate and nurture the creative culture both of TOG’s nomadic working community and guests from the surrounding Vauxhall area.
-A new hub for entrepreneurs and independent businesses, Tintagel House will generate further diversity in the area and contribute to the energy and activity of the revived neighbourhood.
+As a new hub for entrepreneurs and independent businesses, our hope is that Tintagel House will generate further diversity in the area and contribute to the energy and activity of this revived neighbourhood.